-A full review of the Schools Environmental Policy has taken place with the most recent version being signed off by Senior Management in March 2020.
+A full review of the Schools Environmental Policy has taken place with the most recent version being signed off by Senior Management in March 2021 and reviewed by Sustainability Steering Group in March 2022 with no changes made.

 The former Environmental Policy covered jointly the Barbican Centre and Guildhall School of Music and Drama this was to ensure linkage across both organisations.
 During the consultation process senior management expressed the desirability of having a separate policy for the Barbican and the School.
 Whilst there are similarities in both organisations, there are differences in activity and reporting periods.
-Therefore a separate policy and action plan has been drawn up for each organisation under a common framework to reflect our alliance and reference to best practice.
+Therefore, a separate policy and action plan has been drawn up for each organisation under a common framework to reflect our alliance and reference to best practice.